Danil-V-Silin/CancerPPIr/README.md

 input/Genes_R.csv -> results/Genes_R/
 ```

+## STRING cache

+CancerPPIr uses locally cached STRING v12 files for offline annotation.

-The first run may download STRING v12 files into the cache directory.
+The first run may download several hundred megabytes of STRING v12 data into the local cache directory.
 Subsequent runs reuse the cached files.
+The cache directory is not distributed with the repository.

 ## Output